-Currently, the citizens of a large number of non-EU countries are not required to get a visa to enter the Schengen area.
-The Italy ETIAS is designed for the nationals of what the E.U. calls third-countries.
-At the moment officials at frontiers do not know anything about these people until they arrive at the border.
-The Italy etias proposal would make the visitor from a third country register information in relation to their visit online before arriving at the border of the EU country.
+Currently, the citizens of a large number of non-EU countries, such as the United States and Canada, are not required to get a visa to enter the Schengen area.
+The ETIAS is designed for the nationals of what the E.U. calls "third-countries".
+Before ETIAS, EU member countries were not aware of these travellers until they arrived at the border.
+ETIAS would make the visitor from a third country register information in relation to their visit online before arriving at the border of the EU country.

 What other countries operate a similar checking system?

 The most well known is the USA ESTA.
-The Electronic System for Travel Authorisation attracts a $14 fee and requires that quite a detailed application be completed.
+The Electronic System for Travel Authorisation attracts a $21 fee and requires that quite a detailed application be completed.
 If successful, the ESTA remains current for 2 years.
-Similar to the proposed Italy etias but visitors still are fingerprinted and photographed at the border.
-The ESTA was initiated following the September 11th attacks some 15 years ago.
+Similar to the proposed ETIAS but visitors still are fingerprinted and photographed at the border.
+The ESTA was initiated following the September 11th attacks.

-Favourable financial gains are likely for EU countries when the Italy ETIAS goes ahead and generate revenues which will likely match what the U.S. is collecting.
+Favourable financial gains are likely for EU countries when the ETIAS goes ahead and generate revenues which will likely match what the U.S. is collecting for ESTA.
 Estimates point to gains in the billions which will give a much needed boost to the EU budget over time.
 It appears that apart from the need to tighten up security on European borders the financial inducement from collecting revenue from those that wish to travel to Europe is promising too.

 The EU may benefit from its revenue raising efforts but will Italy and other favourite holiday destinations lose tourists as a result of the clampdown?
-Many people choose holiday destinations which are both safe and are easy to travel too, but with the possibility of an Italy visa waiver, tourists that either visit regularly or wish to visit these destinations may simply change their minds and opt for destinations with less red tape.
-Some of the countries who may be affected by these changes include Canada, Australia, New Zealand and Britain which has been given preferential treatment as an EU member even though it is not a member of Schengen.
+Many people choose holiday destinations which are both safe and are easy to travel too, but with the possibility of a visa waiver, tourists that either visit regularly or wish to visit these destinations may simply change their minds and opt for destinations with less red tape.
+Citizens of countries such as Canada, Australia, New Zealand and Britain will require an ETIAS when the system is launched in 2025.